 Master of Athletic Training

-Culver-Stockton College Master of Athletic Training (MAT) program prepares students to become certified Athletic Trainers (ATs).
-ATs are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions to physically active athletes and patients.
+Culver-Stockton College Master of Athletic Training (MAT) program prepares you to become a certified Athletic Trainer (AT).
+Become a highly qualified, multi-skilled healthcare professional who collaborates with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions to physically active athletes and patients.

 - Patient/Client-Centered Care